marshallshen/security_architecture_and_engineering/loggin_in_practice.md

 * `Integrity`: make sure enemy can't tamper with your logs; it is a primary target for many hackers!
 * `Availability`: one attack is to fill up log area with innocent garbage, when the log file is full, launch the real attack.

+#### Audit logfile
+* Prevent users from doing bad things.
+* E.g. original purpose of a cash register: product manager's copy of all receipts, ensuring nothing gets stolen.
+* Audit logfile statistically: take a random sample of a transaction, follow that transaction into details.

 #### Analysis of example file (TODO)
 ```